martinmo/rolevm/README.md

   cannot be fixed without JVM support for [Ephemerons](https://en.wikipedia.org/wiki/Ephemeron).
 - Only classes with a minimum class format version of 1.7 can be transformed.

+## Caveats and workarounds

+- You can exclude problematic classes or packages from bytecode transformation using the system property `rolevm.exclude`, e.g., `java -Drolevm.exclude=org/example/pkg1/,org/example/pkg2/ ...`.
+  (You still can attach roles to instances of untransformed classes, but self calls wont be delegated to roles.)
+- Be careful not to perform base method calls in anonymous inner classes such as `Runnable` or `Callable`, because this will lead to infinite recursion.
+You should use lambdas instead.
+For more details, have a look at the role types in the [FastFib example compartment][fastfib].
+- You should disable the "Hot Code Replace" feature of the Eclipse Debugger, if you want to debug programs that use the RoleVM agent.
+There is an awkward interference between that debugger and the agent, which will make it jump around to arbitrary breakpoints on its own.

+[fastfib]: rolevm-examples/src/main/java/rolevm/examples/fib/FastFib.java

 ## Performance

 ### OT/J callin vs RoleVM basecall overhead